-7.13.2.
+7.12.2.
 End Point Flow - Service Provider

 A second Server Flow with the name SIP Trunk Flow was similarly created in the network direction.
 The flow uses the interfaces, policies, and profiles defined in previous sections.
-Note that the Routing Profile selection is the profile created for Session Manager in Section 7.9.1, which is the reverse route of the flow, Click Finish.
+Note that the Routing Profile selection is the profile created for Session Manager in Section 7.9.1, which is the reverse route of the flow.
+Also note that there is no selection under the Signaling Manipulation Script field.
+Since the script created in Section 7.7 was previously applied to the service provider's Server Configuration Profile in Section 7.8.2, it is not necessary to make a selection here.
+Click Finish.

-8. Axtel SIP Trunking Service Configuration
+8. XO Communications SIP Trunking Configuration

-Axtel is responsible for the configuration of the Axtel SIP Trunking service in its network.
-The customer will need to provide the IP address and port used to reach the Avaya SBCE at the enterprise.
-Axtel will provide the customer the necessary information to configure the SIP trunk connection from the enterprise site to the network, including:
+XO Communications is responsible for the configuration of the XO Communications SIP Trunking service.
+The customer will need to provide the IP address used to reach the Avaya SBCE at the enterprise.
+XO Communications will provide the customer the necessary information to configure the SIP trunk connection from the enterprise site to the network, including:

-- IP address of the Axtel SIP Proxy server.

-- SIP Trunk registration credentials (user name, password) and SIP domain.

-- DID numbers.

-- Supported codecs and order of preference.

-- Any IP addresses and port numbers used for signaling or media that will need access to the enterprise network through any security devices.
+- IP address of the XO Communications SIP Proxy server. - Supported codecs and order of preference. - DID numbers. - All IP addresses and port numbers used for signaling or media that will need access to the enterprise network through any security devices.